apache/incubator-ponymail/docs/INSTALLING.md

   enable: yes
 ```

+For older mailing list systems such as Mailman 2 and ezmlm, you can also
+tak a look at our [archiving examples](ARCHIVING.md) page for pointers.

 ## Public versus private lists ##
 In MailMan 3, this should be auto-detected and is not a concern.
 When using other ML systems via piping to STDIN, you should add